keymanapp/keyman/mac/README.md

    (If you have more than one, you may need to use Keychain Access to differentiate).
    Copy the SHA-1 hash from this command's output.

+   Take note also of the Development Team ID, found in parentheses at the end of the `labl` blob line.

 2. Determine the Apple ID details in order to run a build.
 You may wish to create an App-Specific Password at https://appleid.apple.com/ and use this.
 Your Shortname will